elephantscale/es-training-new/kafka/slides/Kafka-API.md

 ## Kafka Clients

- * Java is the ‘first class’ citizen in Kafka
+ * Java is the 'first class' citizen in Kafka
      - Officially maintained
  * Python on par with Java
      - Maintained by Confluent.io